ukaea/imas_mapping_workshop/introduction_presentation.md

 - All hands-on work is designed to be done on the provided ITER training VMs
 	- The material should work on other machines but may require the installation of some prerequisites and we probably can't support this during the workshop
 - Adam & I will be available for on-site questions and will try and answer on-line questions when we can.
 Stephen will be provided on-line support to provide additional support.
-- Please use «live document» for all questions and discussions
+- Please use Google docs for all questions and discussions

 ---
 ## Logistics & Administration